 "The continued implementation of CAP will improve interoperability across agencies and jurisdictions-helping to ensure that our Nation is prepared to respond to whatever disasters tomorrow may bring."

-.
+For more information about CAP, visit the OASIS Web site.
 For more information about the FCC's Order on CAP, visit the FCC Web site.
 For more information about the EAS, visit the FCC's Public Safety & Homeland Security Bureau EAS Web site.
 For more information about Executive Order 13407, visit the FAS Web site.